bio-phys/SAXS_BioEn/.binder_landing_page/index.md

 After launching, open the **SAXS\_BioEn\_example.ipynb** notebook and explore!

-Note that the interactive session is only temporary and all its files will be deleted after termination.
+Note that the interactive session is only temporary and files will be deleted after termination (File -> Shut Down).

 ### Description

-Using a simple example, the Jupyter notebook SAXS\_BioEn\_example.ipynb shows how to refine structural ensembles with BioEn (https://github.com/bio-phys/bioen) and using SAXS data.
-At the end of the notebook and as an option, we evaluate the h-statistic and (h,$\chi^2$)-statistic provided by the hplusminus software (https://github.com/bio-phys/hplusminus) to validate the goodness-of-refinement.
+Using a simple example, the Jupyter notebook SAXS\_BioEn\_example.ipynb shows how to refine structural ensembles with BioEn ([https://github.com/bio-phys/bioen](https://github.com/bio-phys/bioen)) and using SAXS data.
+At the end of the notebook and as an option, we evaluate the h-statistic and (h,$\chi^2$)-statistic provided by the hplusminus software ([https://github.com/bio-phys/hplusminus](https://github.com/bio-phys/hplusminus)) to validate the goodness-of-refinement.

 The Jupyter notebook runs using Python 3 and the current versions of the bioen